 Since the Omani Couchsurfing community is so active, you are very likely to find someone that wants to join you.
 This is particularly the case if you are travelling during the “peak” season (Spring/Autumn) when most international visitors head to Oman.

 Couchsurfing and Meeting Locals in Oman

-If you have never heard about couchsurfing, it is time to get involved.
-The platform connects locals and travelers with each other in countless places across the globe and is your ticket to both making friends and gaining local knowledge when you travel.
+If you have never heard about Couchsurfing, it is time to get involved.
+It is your ticket to both making friends and gaining local knowledge when you travel.

-I certainly did not expect to find such a large Couchsurfing community in Oman, but you will be pleasantly surprised, particularly in Muscat.
 There are many friendly Omani and expat CS members in the Omani capital that are eager to show international travelers their country.
-I was also pleased to see that there were a few female Omani couchsurfers which is something that I seldom ever find.
+Female travellers will also be pleased to see that there were a few female Omani couchsurfers which is something that I seldom ever find.

-Thanks to my new found Omani Couchsurfing friends, I was able to get to places in the city that I couldn’t have otherwise found by myself, and they were more than happy to play tour guide and take me to places like Wadi Shab or Turtles Beach.
-If I had hired a guide, these excursions would have cost me a fortune!
+Thanks to my new found Omani Couchsurfing friends, I was able to get to places in the city that I couldn’t have otherwise found by myself.
+If you want to completely eliminate your accommodation costs in Oman, you can consider staying with a local through Couchsurfing.